sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 **Scrum Team:** a self-managing team consisting of a Product Owner, Development Team and Scrum Master.

-**Scrum Values**: a set of fundamental values and qualities underpinning the Scrum framework; commitment, focus, openness, respect and courage.
+**Scrum Values:** a set of fundamental values and qualities underpinning the Scrum framework; commitment, focus, openness, respect and courage.
 There are five Scrum Values:

 - courage
 - focus